-1. The Jews' Hypocrisy Revealed Selfish Motives and Fulfilled Jesus' Word. (v.
-28-32)

-- The Jewish leaders remained ceremonially clean that they might feast, yet handed over an innocent victim that he might die. - The Jews partook of the Passover lamb, celebrating the redemption of Israel, while rejecting the true Passover lamb, thereby rejecting the Redeemer himself.

-Scripture: Acts 2:22-23; 36;

-• Jesus' transfer from the Jewish leaders to Pilate led to prophecy fulfilled.

-Scripture: John 3:14; 12:32-33

-2. Pilate's Questions Revealed both his Blind Heart and Christ's Purpose. (v.
-33-38)

-Scripture: Luke 23:2

-- Jesus did NOT deny that He is a king.
-Jesus simply refused to allow Pilate and the Jews to define the nature of His Kingdom. - Jesus came to build a kingdom, but not made by man's hands, but built by the Word of God and the Spirit of God! - Pilate opted for the world over Christ.
+1. The Jews' Hypocrisy RevealedMotives and Fulfilled Jesus' Word. (v.
+28-32) The Jewish leaders remained ceremonially that they might, yet handed over an innocent victim that he might die.
+The Jews partook of the Passover lamb, celebrating the redemption of Israel, while rejecting the true Passover lamb, thereby rejecting the himself.
+Scripture: Acts 2:22-23; 36; Jesus' transfer from the Jewish leaders to Pilate led to fulfilled.
+Scripture: John 3:14; 12:32-33 2.
+Pilate's Questions Revealed both his Heart and Christ's Purpose. (v.
+33-38) Scripture: Luke 23:2 Jesus did NOT deny that He is a king.
+Jesus simply refused to allow Pilate and the Jews to define the of His Kingdom.
+Jesus came to build a, but not made by man's hands, but built by the Word of God and the Spirit of God!
+Pilate opted for the over Christ.

-^{}John does not include these portions.
-John combines these into one narrative.

-3. Pilate's Judgement Condemned the Innocent in the Place of the Guilty. (v.
-38b-40)

-Pilate sentenced the innocent to die that the guilty might live.

-Scripture: 2 Corinthians 5:2; Romans 5:17-19; Philippians 3:8-9

-Pilate loved this present world, and in doing so, he rejected Christ.

-Scripture: 1 John 2:15-17; Hebrews 3:13
+3. Pilate's Judgment Condemned the in the Place of the Guilty. (v.
+38b-40) Pilate sentenced the innocent to die the nat the might live.
+Scripture: 2 Corinthians 5:2; Romans 5 5:17-19; Philippians 3:8-9 Pilate loved this present world, and in doing so, he Scripture: 1 John 2:15-17; Hebrews 3:.
+13